 Why is soil so important?

 The health of your soil is vital to the success of your crop yields.
-Soil supplies the essential nutrients, water, oxygen and root support that crops require in order to grow effectively.
-Soil also acts as a buffer to protect the roots of plants from extreme changes in temperature.
+Soil supplies the essential nutrients, water, oxygen and root support that crops require to grow effectively.
+It also acts as a buffer to protect plant roots from extreme temperature changes.

 What are the different soil types?